GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Results

 \subsubsection{Enhancement when dedicated tools underperformed}

 Even with correct routing, specialist models can degrade on out-of-distribution (OOD) inputs where imaging conditions differ markedly from their training domains.
-For example, ERNet~\cite{lu2023ernet} is trained on the dataset of structured illumination microscopy (SIM), a light microscopy, degrades on CellMap’s focused ion beam scanning electron microscopy (FIB-SEM) images~\cite{cellmap2024}.
+For example, ERNet~\cite{lu2023ernet} is trained on the dataset of structured illumination microscopy (SIM), a light microscopy, degrades on CellMap’s focused ion beam scanning electron microscopy (FIB-SEM) images~\cite{cellmap2024}; similarly, UNet-Golgi, while effective on its training data, exhibits significant performance drops when applied to FIB-SEM Golgi images with substantial domain shifts.
 To improve generalization, GenCellAgent integrates SegGPT~\cite{wang2023seggpt}, an in-context segmentation foundation model.
 When the evaluator’s score falls below a predefined threshold, GenCellAgent retrieves the most similar in-domain image-mask pair as a prompt and applies SegGPT to segment the OOD image.
 This enables fine-tuning-free adaptation and substantially improves robustness, allowing flexible handling of unseen domains without additional training.

 Fig.~\ref{fig:improve_exist_tool}a outlines the enhancement workflow.
 First, the selected specialist tool (e.g., ERNet) generates an initial segmentation.
 If the evaluation agent determines that the result falls below a predefined quality threshold, GenCellAgent performs reference retrieval, selecting the most style-similar training image for the chosen tool.
 This image, along with its ground-truth mask, is provided to SegGPT as an in-context prompt, yielding a refined, domain-adapted segmentation.
 This workflow couples the precision of specialist tools with the adaptability of an in-context segmentation model: when the specialist suffices, the enhancement is skipped; in challenging or OOD cases, SegGPT provides domain-aware improvements.